Fri Nov 19 08:16:04 EST 2010

-Next problem: the .ss files use #lang racket/unit
+Next problem: the .ss files use #lang scheme/unit

 How to expose these to Staapl?

-I've added pic18-unit/lang.ss based on racket/unit instead of
+I've added pic18-unit/lang.ss based on scheme/unit instead of

 To investigate: how does the lang/reader.ss mechanism work again?
 It

-expands to a "module" form, but the racket/unit/lang/reader.ss might
+expands to a "module" form, but the scheme/unit/lang/reader.ss might

 do something else.